BrainbirdLab/Walrus-Language-Support/README.md

-# Syntax highlighter for xLang
+# Syntax highlighter for rexLang